Is Milky Way gravitationally stable? A TNG50 view from cosmic noon to the present day: Summary

 \item Although the progenitors of the MWAs at z=2.5 have a higher gas surface density, they also exhibit higher gas velocity dispersions and a smaller dynamical mass.
 Thus, the combined support of gas dispersion and dark matter halo ensures that $Q_{T}>>1$, even during the early stages of formation.
 Thus, the higher gas fraction alone does not guarantee the growth of axisymmetric instabilities.

 \item Despite removing the contribution of the dark matter halo, the stellar+gas disc remains stable.
-This implies that the stellar+ gas disc self-regulates the surface densities and velocity dispersions.
+This implies that the stellar+gas disc self-regulates the surface densities and velocity dispersions.
 The self-regulation mechanism operates in both barred and unbarred galaxies and at all epochs.

-\item We study the effect of gas dissipation and turbulence in ISM and find that the gas dissipation and turbulent ISM can destabilize the disc galaxy even when the galaxies are stable against axisymmetric instabilities.
+\item We study the effect of gas dissipation and turbulence in ISM and find that the gas dissipation and turbulent ISM can destabilize the MWAs even when the galaxies are stable against axisymmetric instabilities.

 \item We conclude that the MWAs are stable against growth of axisymmetric instabilities at all epochs $(Q_{T}>1)$; \textit{from cosmic noon to the present day}.
-However, we note that even when $Q_{T}>1$, these galaxies continue to be unstable through gas dissipation, and scale-dependent instabilities driven by turbulence in the ISM.
+However, we note that even when $Q_{T}>1$, these galaxies continue to be unstable through gas dissipation and scale-dependent instabilities driven by turbulence in the ISM.
 All these processes aid in increasing the threshold instability levels from $Q_{T}<1$ to $Q_{T}=2-3$. \end{enumerate}